mariolinguito/codingadventures/content/blog/config-split/index.md

 If you have sensitive data, like the well-known configuration of your IDP, you can use the option Database for the Storage type inside the Config Split environment configuration.

 This option uses a \[...] *dedicated table in the database.
 Select this option if the split should not be shared (it will be included in database dumps).*

+Of course, this is not the final solution.
+To make more secure the information, you should hash it before saving.

 ## More simple alternative: